finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Add Arcmage to WebGL build

 ## Current Sprint
+- Add In-App Card Editor
+- Print deck as pdf
+- Play Mode Redesign
   - Fix: Server freezes when sharing deck
   - Fix: Card dissappears when connection to server is dropped
   - Allow any player to move cards in the play area, instead of just the player who put it there
   - Allow cards to snap to each other when moving them
   - Have view for only hand vs view for only field
   - Card Grouping
     - Define card zones in play area (remove gameHasDiscard/gameCatchesDiscard?)
       - Card zones can define what actions are possible in that zone
   - Card Actions
     - Define
       - Toggle rotation between 0 and 90/180/270
       - Rotate 90/180/270
       - Toggle facedown
       - Move to hand
       - Move to top/bottom of deck
       - Move to discard/delete
     - Double-clicking takes a default action, based on the zone the card is in
     - Single-click show menu with all possible actions at the bottom
     - Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
   - Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup
   - Slider to control zoom
-- Add Card Editor

 ## Backlog
 - Tech: GitHub Actions CI/CD with Android, Windows, Web, and Linux